-CHN supports rulemaking and legislation that bar forced arbitration in consumer finance agreements.
+CHN supports equitable access to the courts to pursue violations of the law and an end to forced arbitration in consumer finance agreements.

 CHN supports fair treatment of consumers who owe debts and the opportunity for second chances and a fresh start.
 CHN supports programs that work with consumers to save homes, to modify mortgages, auto loans and other types of loans, reduce or cancel student loans, and to access affordable repayment plans.
 CHN opposes unfair, deceptive or abusive debt collection practices.
 CHN supports limits on garnishments, offsets and debt collection with reasonable statutes of limitations to ensure that consumers have sufficient funds to pay for necessities.
 CHN supports fair bankruptcy laws, access to bankruptcy to achieve a fresh start, and the ability of bankruptcy judges to modify mortgages and discharge student loans.
-CHN opposes scams in debt settlement, credit repair, loan modification or foreclosure rescue that exploit vulnerable consumers and leave them in a worse position.
+CHN opposes deceptive, abusive or fraudulent debt settlement, credit repair, loan modification or foreclosure rescue practices that exploit vulnerable consumers and leave them in a worse position.

-CHN advocates for a strong and independent Consumer Financial Protection Bureau and efforts by other federal, state and local agencies to protect consumers.
+CHN advocates for a strong, independent, and adequately funded Consumer Financial Protection Bureau and efforts by other federal, state and local agencies to protect consumers.
 CHN opposes any attempts to weaken the CFPB, including by ending its dedicated funding, changing its organizational structure from a single Director to a Commission, or removing or weakening its powers.

 The Coalition on Human Needs opposes measures to make it more difficult for agencies to adopt and enforce consumer protection laws and rules to protect consumers.
-CHN opposes any attempts by the banking regulators to preempt state consumer protections through expanding any charters or creating new ones and loopholes for fintech companies to expand financial services without adequate protections in place.
+CHN supports the role of states in protecting consumers and addressing emerging problems and opposes preemption of state consumer protections, including through legislation, banking or other regulations or federal charters.